reastmanumd/cmsc330spring19-public/Project4Readme.md

 ```
 A regular interpreter, like the Ruby example above, would take this program and print `true`.
 But, for testing purposes in this assignment, you will not directly print the output.
 You will print through a special set of routines explained later that allow us to capture and test your output.
 Read the **Print** section carefully.
 And, for testing purposes we'll look at the internal state you maintain while your code interprets and executes SmallC.
 You'll keep and update an environment as a list of (variable,value) pairs.
 In the example above you'd start with the empty environment `[]`, update to `[(x,0)]` when x is declared, and end with the environment`[(x,490)]` after the assignment.

+If the SmallC program being interpreted is valid, we will test if you produce the right sequence of print statements and final environment.
+If the program is invalid, with a type error or numeric error, we will test if you raise the right exception at the right time.

-While the type `stmt` is singular, so it looks like it means one statement, `stmt` is a recursive type with `stmt => stmt; stmt`.
-Think of `stmt` as one statement, or a sequence of statements as one compound statement.
-The `eval_stmt` function properly takes one or a sequence of statements and evaluates each atomic statement in turn.
+While type name `stmt` is singular, and looks like one statement, `stmt` is a recursive type with `stmt => stmt; stmt`.
+Think of `stmt` as one atomic statement, or a sequence of statements as one compound statement.
+The `eval_stmt` function properly takes one or a sequence of statements and evaluates each in turn.

 To review, you are to write and test the implementations for two Ocaml functions found in the file **src/eval.ml**:

  `eval_expr : environment -> expr -> value`
  `eval_stmt : environment -> stmt -> environment`

 The rest of this readme will explain these functions in detail.
-We suggest you look at the SmallC examples in **test/public_input** to understand SmallC, read in the carefully and before coding, write out for yourself all the cases for these functions.
+We suggest before coding you look at the SmallC examples in **test/public_input** to understand SmallC, read carefully the specifications for `eval_expr` and `eval_stmt` below, study the unit cases, and write out for yourself all the cases for these functions.

 <!-- End added section -->